gabrieldansereau/ms_downscaling_metawebs/README.md

 number of links ([@Fig:ecoregion_measures]B) displayed similar distributions with a latitudinal gradient and higher values in the south.
-Within-ecoregion variability was distributed slightly differently with a less constant latitudinal gradiant, notably lower interquantile ranges near the southern border (for example, near Vancouver Island and the Rockies on the West Coast, and near the Ontario Peninsula, the Saint-Lawrence Valley, and Central New-Brunswick in the East; [@Fig:ecoregion_measures]C-D).
+Within-ecoregion variability was distributed slightly differently with a less constant latitudinal gradient, notably lower interquantile ranges near the southern border (for example, near Vancouver Island and the Rockies on the West Coast, and near the Ontario Peninsula, the Saint-Lawrence Valley, and Central New-Brunswick in the East; [@Fig:ecoregion_measures]C-D).
 Bivariate comparison